2bndy5/rmskin-action/README.md

 - `arc_name`: The same as `arc-name` output value.
   This output variable only exists for backward compatibility.

-When not in a Github Action Workflow, then this output variable will printed to stdout as `Archive name: **.rmskin`.
+When not executed in a Github Actions workflow, then this output variable will printed to stdout as `Archive name: **.rmskin`.

 ## Ideal Package Structure